spiral/docs/components/views.md

 }
 ```

-In many cases, compiler will create plain php file with placeholders for php variables, this makes us possible to use existed `Spiral\Views\View` implementation, let's looks into such implementation to understand how it works:
+In many cases, compiler will create a simple php file with placeholders for php variables.
+This makes it possible for us to use the existing `Spiral\Views\View` implementation.
+Let's looks into an implementation like this to understand how it works:

 ```php
 class View extends Component implements CompilerAwareInterface